Is Squash Poisonous?

 This squash variety needs 45 to 55 days of warm summer temperatures to reach maturity and produce well, so plan accordingly.
 Make sure you plant them after spring's last frost but allow the plants enough time to mature before fall's first frost.

-Pattypan squash thrives in moist but well-drained soils with a pH level between 6.0 and 6.8.
+Pattypan squash thrives in moist but well-draining slightly acidic soils with a pH level between 6.0 and 6.8.
 The plants need full sun and at least 1 inch of water per week.
-It is important to mulch around the seedlings to prevent weeds and to keep the soil moist.
+It is important to mulch around the seedlings to suppress weeds and to keep the soil moist.
 As these plants mature, their big leaves will shade the soil and work as a kind of living mulch.
 As such, you won't need to worry if your mulch starts to thin as the season goes on.

-Although it is more compact than many other squash varieties, pattypan plants can easily reach diameters of 3 to 4 feet, sending leggy vines throughout your garden.
+Although it is more compact than many other types of squash, pattypan plants can easily reach diameters of 3 to 4 feet, sending leggy vines throughout your garden.
 Because they are so large, pattypan squash and other squash varieties are heavy feeders.
-Fertilize your squash monthly with a 5-10-10 fertilizer throughout the growing season.
+Fertilize plants based on soil test results, but in the absence of a soil test, apply a water-soluble 5-10-10 fertilizer throughout the growing season.

 If your garden is small or if you want to make harvesting easier, you can easily train your pattypan squash onto a trellis.
 Simply weave young growth through the trellis or gently attach it with a soft cloth or string.
 This will encourage upward rather than outward expansion.